Japanese commerce raiders Aikoku Maru and Hōkoku Maru: Third voyage

-Survival

-Bengals captain was right about one thing, the Hokoku Maru had indeed sunk, but after Bengal had disappeared over the horizon, Ondina was still steaming around at full speed.
-As a tanker, she only had a limited ammunition supply.
-Aikoku Maru closed the range to 3,500 m, and over the next few minutes scored several hits, one of which was observed by the Bengal.
-Ondina herself only had twelve shells left, four of which she fired at the Hōkoku Maru, the rest at Aikoku Maru, apparently without scoring a hit.
-A last attempt to escape by dumping smokebuoys overboard was unsuccessful, and the captain ordered the crew to abandon ship to avoid further bloodshed.
-The engines were stopped, the lifeboats lowered and a white flag was hoisted, all under continuous fire from the Aikoku Maru.
-A few moments later, Captain Horsman was killed by a piece of shrapnel from a shell hitting the bridge.
-Two lifeboats and two rafts were lowered into the water and later, another lifeboat was in the water with the remainder of the crew.
-Most of the crew (with the exception of officers and guncrew) were Chinese, and they had been troublesome during the whole action, refusing to provide any assistance to save the ship.
+Ondina was still steaming at full speed as Aikoku Maru closed the range to 3500 m and scored several hits, Horsman being killed by a shell splinter from a shell hitting the bridge.
+Ondina had twelve shells left, four of which were fired at the Hōkoku Maru, the rest at Aikoku Maru, apparently missing.
+The engines were stopped, the lifeboats lowered and a white flag was hoisted, under continuous fire from Aikoku Maru.
+Two lifeboats and two rafts were lowered into the water and later, another lifeboat was launched with the remainder of the crew.
+Most of the crew (except officers and gun crew) were Chinese and the helmsman, Ah Kong, kept at his post.
+Other Chinese crewmen were alleged to have refused to provide any assistance to save the ship.

-Aikoku Maru approached Ondina, closing to about 400 m and fired two torpedoes to finish the ship off.
-Both left big holes in the starboard side, but did little to sink the ship itself.
-Its tanks had been empty and the ship remained afloat on the other, undamaged tanks, despite the 30 or 35 degree list.
-Aikoku Maru then changed course and the Japanese gunners opened fire on the drifting lifeboats.
-One sailor was killed, three others were badly wounded.
-One of them was a young British sailor named Henry, originally assigned to the Bengal.
-Satisfied with the results, Aikoku Maru steamed away to pick up survivors from Hōkoku Maru.
-The Aikoku Maru came back once more, firing a torpedo which missed the tanker.
-She paid scant attention to the survivors, convinced the Ondina was doomed.
+Aikoku Maru closed to about 400 m and fired two torpedoes to finish the ship off.
+Both hit and left big holes in the starboard side but did not sink the ship.
+Its tanks had been empty and the ship remained afloat on the other, undamaged tanks, despite a 30–35 degree list.
+The Japanese gunners machine-gunned the lifeboats, killing one sailor and leaving three others badly wounded.
+One of them was a young British sailor named Henry, originally assigned to Bengal.
+Aikoku Maru steamed away to pick up survivors from Hōkoku Maru and rescued 278 men from the crew of 354.
+Imazato being one of the 76 men killed; Aikoku Maru returned, firing a torpedo that missed the tanker.

-Meanwhile, the men in the lifeboats had given the deceased a seaman's burial and then exchanged thoughts about what to do next.
-The first officer, Rehwinkel, wanted to return to the tanker, but only one man in the gun crew was willing to go with him.
-Most of the others were convinced the Ondina was about to go down.
-Not without trouble, Rehwinkel managed to assemble a small number of men and returned to the ship, where counterflooding reduced the list.
-Inspection revealed that her engines were also still intact.
-Small fires were extinguished and the last crew members in the lifeboats were taken aboard after they were convinced there was no danger of sinking.
-The long leg back to Fremantle began.
-The lifeboats were patched up as well as possible, in case the Aikoku Maru came back.
+The first officer, Rehwinkel, wanted to return to the tanker but only one man in the gun crew was willing to go with him; most of the others were convinced the Ondina was doomed.
+Rehwinkel managed to assemble a small number of men and returned to the ship, where counter-flooding reduced the list and inspection revealed that her engines were still operational.
+Small fires were extinguished and the last crew members in the lifeboats were taken aboard, after they had been convinced there was no danger of sinking.
+The lifeboats were patched up as well as possible, in case the Aikoku Maru came back and Ondina began a return voyage to Fremantle on 12 November.